nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding an appointment to a patient : `appt`

 Adds a scheduled upcoming appointment with a patient in DocBob's contact list.
-Add an appointment to a patient by their index, which is shown when the `list` command is entered, as well as the date and time of the appointment.
+Add an appointment and its date and time to a patient identified by the index number shown in the displayed patient list.

 Format: `appt INDEX /dDATE`
 where INDEX must be a positive integer (1,2,3,...)